29 Breathtaking Australia Bucket List Experiences

 Ikara, the traditional name of Wilpena Pound, is the star of the show in the central ranges.
 A natural amphitheatre, it is eight times larger than Uluru and while you can hike to various spots on its edge and also into the middle, the best way to see it is from a scenic flight.

 From here, continue to Brachina Gorge, home of the Brachina Gorge Geological Trail, where you can see layers of rock between 500-800 million years old.
 You might spot an elusive Yellow Footed Rock Wallaby that lives in this valley if you are lucky.
-If you are looking for a special occasion stay, this glamping package is a perfect choice.
+If you are looking for a special occasion trip, this 3 day eco safari with SA Eco Tours is hard to beat with a stay at Rawnsley Park Station and a drive through Brachina Gorge as part of the itinerary.

 Contributed by us!